tc39/notes/meetings/2018-07/july-25.md

 RBN:

-DR: Question about the template example...that's not a tagged template, right?
+DRR: Question about the template example...that's not a tagged template, right?
 Does that require double-parsing?

 RBN: No, but it would work the same with a tagged template too.
 The idea is that it returns a function, not another template.